Hysteria: History

-During the twentieth century, as psychiatry advanced in the West, anxiety and depression diagnoses began to replace hysteria diagnoses in Western countries.
+During the 20th century, as psychiatry advanced in the West, anxiety and depression diagnoses began to replace hysteria diagnoses in Western countries.
 For example, from 1949 to 1978, annual admissions of hysteria patients in England and Wales decreased by roughly two-thirds.
 With the decrease of hysteria patients in Western cultures came an increase in anxiety and depression patients.
 Theories for why hysteria diagnoses began to decline vary, but many historians infer that World WarII, along with the use of the diagnosis of shell-shock, westernization, and migration shifted Western mental health expectations.
-Twentieth-century western societies expected depression and anxiety manifest itself more in post World War II generations and displaced individuals; and thus, individuals reported or were diagnosed accordingly.
+Twentieth-century Western societies expected depression and anxiety manifest itself more in post World War II generations and displaced individuals; and thus, individuals were reported or diagnosed accordingly.
 In addition, medical advancements explained ailments that were previously attributed to hysteria such as epilepsy or infertility.
-World Wars caused military doctors to become focused on hysteria as during this time there seemed to be a rise in cases, especially under instances of high stress, in 1919 Arthur Frederick Hurst wrote that "many cases of gross hysterical symptoms occurred in soldiers who had no family or personal history of neuroses, and who were perfectly fit".
-In 1970 Colin P. McEvedy and Alanson W. Beard suggested that Royal Free Disease (Royal Free Hospital outbreak, now also known as myalgic encephalomyelitis/chronic fatigue syndrome a neurological disease), which mainly affected young women, was an epidemic of hysteria.
+World Wars caused military doctors to become focused on hysteria as during this time there seemed to be a rise in cases, especially under instances of high stress.
+In 1919 Arthur Frederick Hurst wrote that "many cases of gross hysterical symptoms occurred in soldiers who had no family or personal history of neuroses, and who were perfectly fit".
+In 1970 Colin P. McEvedy and Alanson W. Beard suggested that Royal Free Disease (Royal Free Hospital outbreak, now also known as myalgic encephalomyelitis/chronic fatigue syndrome, a neurological disease), which mainly affected young women, was an epidemic of hysteria.
 They also said that hysteria had a historically negative connotation, however that should not prevent doctors from assessing symptoms of the patient.
 In 1980, after a gradual decline in diagnoses and reports, hysteria was removed from the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM), which had included hysteria as a mental disorder from its second publication in 1968.

-The term is still used in the twenty-first century, though not as a diagnosis.
+The term is still used in the 21st century, though not as a diagnosis.
 When used, it is often a general term for any dramatic displays of outrage or emotion.